Combating Ageism in Health Care

 When Is Age-Based Treatment Permissible?

-There are specific contexts in which treating people differently based on age is justified and necessary.
-These situations are generally accepted when age serves as a proxy for another characteristic essential to the goals of the service or program.
+Specific contexts exist where treating people differently based on age is justified and necessary.
+These situations are accepted when age serves as a proxy for another characteristic needed for the service or program.
 You can learn more about instances where differential treatment based on age is reasonable through the Health Resources and Services Administration's guidelines.

 seniors icon